AmrHMorsy/AmrHMorsy.github.io/_posts/2025-09-04-HowIBuiltaVulkanRenderingEngine.md

 At that point, the engine was capable of rendering 3D models, but with solid colors only.
 The obvious next step of development was to add support for textures.

+Implementing textures was a bit tricky, as it involved several steps.
+The first step was obvious to me: I needed to load the image first.
+This part of the implementation was similar to how I used to do it in OpenGL.
+I used the library [STB_Image]() to load the image data, and then store loaded data inside a vulkan buffer.

 <br>
 <div class="row mt-3">
   <div class="col-sm mt-3 mt-md-0">